-- Targeted therapies: Monoclonal antibodies are the type most commonly used.
-For example, Rituximab.
+- Targeted therapy / immunotherapy drugs: Monoclonal antibodies are the type most commonly used.
 Read more about targeted therapies.

-- Radiotherapy: Using high energy rays to target the cancer cells in the lymph nodes.
+- Radiotherapy: Using high-energy rays to target the cancer cells.
+Radiotherapy might be given to the small area of affected lymph nodes and nearby nodes.
 Read more about radiotherapy

 - Stem cell transplant: All the blood cells in your bone marrow are destroyed with high-dose chemotherapy or radiotherapy and replaced with healthy stem cells.
-Transplants are not suitable for every patient and are rarely used for non-Hodgkin lymphoma.
+Transplants are not suitable for every patient.
+Transplants are not common and are only used if the lymphoma has come back.
 Read more about stem cell transplants

 What side-effects will I get?

 The type of side-effects you get will depend on:

 - The dose

 Some treatments might make you less resistant to infection, feel sick (nausea), vomit or have diarrhoea.
 You might also lose your appetite or your hair.
 Many treatments cause you to feel very tired (fatigue).
 Read about the different treatments for more about their side-effects.

 Most side-effects do not last long and disappear once treatment is over.
 The side-effects of stem cell transplant can be more severe.

 Your doctor or nurse will discuss any possible side-effects with you before treatment begins.

 For more information

 1800 200 700